CanInBad/BDCC_wiki/New-floors.md

 4. Can X
    * If the direction is off, any room that connected in that direction will not be walkable, This will also affect path finding for scene using them.
 5. Room Sprite & Color
-   * Changes room's appearance on presets, experiment and see what they does.
+   * Changes room's appearance on presets, experiment and see what they do.
 6. Grid Color
    * Changes striped color across the room, if its on white the stripe will be invisible.
 7. Loctags
-   * Changes which type(s) of guards spawns in the room. *I haven't check if having multiple of them does anything.*
+   * Changes which type(s) of guards spawns in the room. *I haven't check if having multiple of them do anything.*
 8. Population
    * Changes which type of NPC to spawn.
 Please note that nurses, guards, and engineers are grouped as Guards
 9. Lootable and its settings